afernandezcanosa/aero_light_duty/README.md

 ### 4.2.
 Temperature effects of the diode voltage drop
 The temperature of the circuit affects the voltage drop of the diode and therefore, we can lose the control of the accelerator pedal.

+### 4.3.
+Lidar settings and measurements
+To successfully perform these tests, we need accurate measurements of the 2D lidar.
+A trade-off between long enough range, accuracy, reliability, and measurement rate is required.
+In order to do so, the settings of the lidar must be modified:

+* We need a narrow strip of tape on the rear-back of the vehicles that we want to test
+* As we only care about the longitudinal position of the vehicles (gap), we can select only the two central channels.
+This way, we can increase the measurement rate and speed up both data loggers and control/visualizations.
+* Play around with accumulation/oversampling/points settings in order to obtain a measurement range of around 70 meters with high accuracy.